marinmiquel43/marinmiquel.github.io/_pages/about.md

 Related to my current research interests, I like to discuss possible future directions on the Large Language Models field, with a special focus in multimodality and in context learning, in the Artificial Intelligence and Language group.

-I'm currently working as a Research Assistant at the [Department of Marketing](https://www.aalto.fi/en/department-of-marketing), studying the value that consumers attribute to artworks created with the assistance of generative AI in art auction sites.
+I'm currently working as a Research Assistant at the [Department of Marketing (School of Business) at Aalto University](https://www.aalto.fi/en/department-of-marketing), studying the value that consumers attribute to artworks created with the assistance of generative AI in art auction sites.

 As a child I started in the practice of judo and swimming.
 Nowadays, I enjoy going to the gym, watching movies, reading and travelling.